fl101/awardfares-blog/_posts/2024-07-30-virgin-australia-top-routes.md

 ---
 layout: post
-title: "Template"
+title: "Virgin Australia: Best Routes and Cabins (2024)"
-category: [Guide]
+category: [Virgin Australia Velocity]
-tags: []
+tags: [Virgin Australia]
 author: Germán
-image: /assets/img/folder/cover.webp
+image: /assets/img/va-best-routes/cover.webp
 hidden: true
 ---

-## Want More Award Travel Intel?
+## Become a Velocity Pro

 You can [try AwardFares for free](https://awardfares.com/).
 We are rolling out new features and improvements regularly, so [sign up for our monthly newsletter](https://awardfares.com/newsletter) to stay on top of the latest news, announcements, and pro tips.